-The size of the benefit is calculated according to the applicant's average monthly gross income taxed with social tax (i.e. earnings) in the previous calendar year, and the replacement income rate is generally 100%.
+As of September 2019, the period for calculating the parental benefit changed and the calculation of parental benefit is now based on the income of the 12 calendar months preceding the pregnancy (9 months).
+Before, the size of the benefit was calculated according to the applicant's average monthly gross income taxed with social tax (i.e. earnings) in the previous calendar year.
+The replacement income rate is generally 100%.
 Persons who did not receive any earnings (e.g. non-working students) are paid the parental benefit at the parental benefit rate, which equals the national minimum wage of the previous calendar year.
 Persons whose average monthly income in the previous year was less than or equal to the minimum wages are paid the parental benefit at the rate of the minimum wage of the year when applying for the benefit (described in Section 2.8).
-The maximum amount of the monthly benefit is three times the average monthly income taxed with social tax in the calendar year before.
-See Table 2.7 and Table 2.8 for the benefit rates in 2005-2019.
+Since September 2019, the maximum amount of the monthly benefit is three times the average monthly income taxed with social tax for the year preceding the calendar year prior the parental benefit arises (before it was three times the average monthly income taxed with social tax in the calendar year before).
+See Table 2.7 and Table 2.8 for the benefit rates in 2005-2020.